rackspace/php-opencloud/docs/getting-started.md

 # Quick deep-dive: building some cloud servers

-In this example, you will write code that will create two 1GB Cloud Servers running Ubuntu 13.04.
-You will need a text editor to enter and edit this code.
-Here is the complete program:
+In this example, you will write code that will create a Cloud Server running Ubuntu.

 ### 1. Setup the client and pass in your credentials